Timothy Lem-Smith Assistant Professor of English

 My research examines the conceptual paradigms and modes of praxis that are made available by contemporary literature and culture.
 I seek to discover the social and political dimensions of cultural forms that proliferate in the present, from multiethnic literatures grappling with how to represent and enact social justice, to genre fictions that offer critical diagnoses of the present and utopian visions of the future, to visual media that renovate the political potentials of our most popular and pervasive modes of representation.

-My current book project, provisionally entitled “The Paranoid Aesthetic: Conspiracy, Critique, and Contemporary American Literature,” argues that recent fiction by the likes of Colson Whitehead, Karen Tei Yamashita, Suzan-Lori Parks, Percival Everett, and others reclaims various styles of paranoid thought as resources for a radical and generative critique of the present.
-Portions of this project appear in journals such as Novel: A Forum on Fiction, MFS: Modern Fiction Studies, MELUS: Multi-ethnic Literature of the United States, and Arizona Quarterly.
+My first book-in-progress, “Black and Yellow: Paranoid Aesthetics and Racial Critique in the American Contemporary” argues that recent African American and Asian American literary and cultural texts by the likes of Colson Whitehead, Ted Chiang, Jordan Peele, Karen Tei Yamashita, Suzan-Lori Parks, Percival Everett, and others reimagine various styles of paranoid thought as resources for a radical and generative racial critique of the present.

 I am also working on a second book project, which examines the contingencies of race and form in the recent “genre turn.”